MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 `labeler`: Method for determining if record pairs match

-- What it is: Either a Labeler object or configuration dictionary that defines how to label record pairs
+- What it is: A Labeler object that defines how to label record pairs
 - Purpose: Provides the "ground truth" labels needed to train your machine learning model
 - How it works: Takes two record IDs and returns a label indicating whether they represent the same entity